shreejitp/Clustering/README.md

 # Clustering

-This repository is for covering clustering algorithms in ML.
+This repository is for common clustering algorithms.

 ###################
 Algorithms covered